Friday, November 30, 2007

 This slide, dated June 1959, is most likely showing some last minute construction on the Monorail track, as the official opening day was June 14.
 I am also throwing in 2 undated bw shots for good measure with a little submarine action in the background:

-See more vintage and current Disneyland Monorail photos on my regular website.
+See more vintage and contemporary Disneyland Monorail photos at my main website.

 Monday, November 19, 2007